Section 1 - The Church and Building Law

 Under the Building Act 2004, examples of building work that will require consent include:

-This is not a complete list; it is only a guide to the main types of building work that requires consent.
-Your local council/appropriate professional should be consulted before doing any major building, alteration or renovating projects.
+This is not a complete list; it is only a guide to the main types of building work that require consent.
+Your local council/appropriate professional should be consulted before doing any major building, alteration or renovation projects.

-Building work that is exempt from requiring Building Consent must still comply with the Building Code.
+Building work that is exempt from the requirement to obtain Building Consent must still comply with the Building Code.

-Restricted building work is work that must be carried out, or supervised by, a licensed building practitioner.
-Click here.
+Restricted building work is work that must be carried out, or supervised by, a licensed building practitioner. https://www.lbp.govt.nz/do-i-need-an-lbp/find-an-lbp/

 The Building Act 2004 introduced the Licensed Building Practitioners Scheme (LBP).
-The scheme aims to set national standards of competence for people in the building industry and to ensure ongoing maintenance and improvement of skills.
+The scheme aims to set national competence standards for people in the building industry and to ensure the ongoing maintenance and improvement of skills.

 The seven licence classes are as follows:

-Restricted building work is any building work that requires consent and relates to an element that is critical to the integrity of the building and the health and safety of its occupants.
+Restricted building work is any building work that requires consent and relates to an element critical to the building's integrity and the health and safety of its occupants.
 This includes:

 Plumbing and Drainage Work